grain-lang/grain-lang.org/source/index.md

 ## The Grain Language

 Grain is a strongly-typed functional programming language built for the modern web.
 Unlike other languages used on the web today (like TypeScript or Elm), Grain doesn't compile into JavaScript.
-Grain complies all the way down to [WebAssembly](http://webassembly.org/), and is supported by a tiny JavaScript runtime to give Grain access to web features that WebAssembly doesn't yet support.
+Grain compiles all the way down to [WebAssembly](http://webassembly.org/), and is supported by a tiny JavaScript runtime to give Grain access to web features that WebAssembly doesn't yet support.

 When designing Grain, we really embraced the idea of Grain being a modern web staple.
 All puns aside, we thought a lot about how developers write for the web today, and what matters the most to them.
 Here's what we thought were some of the most important: